joshmalina/downtowndharma/faq/README.md

 Most participants choose to sit on the floor, but folding chairs are available for those who prefer them.
 If you don’t see one upon entering, please let a volunteer know and they will grab one for you!

-For anyone with a fragrance sensitivity, we have folding chairs and cushions next to windows we can open for proximate airflow.
+For anyone with a fragrance sensitivity, please feel free to [contact us](downtowndharma@googlegroups.com) beforehand or find the greeter volunteer when you arrive.
+We can help you find appropriate seating for proximate airflow.

 All Sunday night gatherings are accessible by Zoom; you can join using [this link](https://zoom.us/j/466237117?pwd=cGxHaTJlTVhBdldVSk8weDZuSW5udz09).